PolymorphicAgent/PhoneAudioLink/README.md

 # PhoneAudioLink
-Allows Seamless Bluetooth Streaming From Your IPhone to Your PC
+Allows Seamless Bluetooth Streaming From Your IPhone to Your PC.

 Curently under development, so nothing actually works.